 Drop-off and pick-up lanes for taxis, shuttles, buses, limousines and car rentals are at Level-5, whereas Level-4 is dedicated for passenger pick-up.

-Of the three concourses (A, B and C) at the airport, two (B and C) are accessible only from the Jeppesen Terminal through an automated guideway train system (AGTS), while the Concourse A is accessible from both the terminal and through a passenger bridge.
+Of the three concourses (A, B and C) at the airport, two (B and C) are accessible only from the Jeppesen terminal through an automated guideway train system (AGTS), while Concourse A is accessible from both the terminal and through a passenger bridge.

 Automated guide train system at Denver airport